-We just ordered some beautiful wedding invitations for our big day.
+We just ordered some beautiful laser cut wedding invitations for our big day.
 We found them online at The Invitation Depot.
-They are seal and send invitations, which makes it very easy to use - no assembly necessary.
-We, initially, were leaning towards a more expensive pocket-style invitation, but finally settled on the more affordable seal and send.
+They are more expensive than a typical invitation, but they are so gorgeous.
+What's another $200 or so when you are spending thousands already in the wedding.

 |68.4%||Gwinnett County, Ga.||20|

 |38.5%||Baltimore City, Md.||30|